h31/Reflection/README.md

 * `/home/user/+h` to skip hash checking when adding torrent.

 It is possible to combine several commands, i.e. `/home/user/+sf`.
-Use `-` sign instead of `+` to disable an option. f your want to disable command processing and treat a path just as a path, end it with `/`, i.e. `/home/user/my+path+s/`.
+Use `-` sign instead of `+` to disable an option.
+If your want to disable command processing and treat a path just as a path, end it with `/`, i.e. `/home/user/my+path+s/`.

+Reflection applies some optimizations to make things smoother:
+* Both qBittorent and Transmission have an ability to transmit not the whole torrents list but just the recently changed information.
+They do it in a slightly different way, but Reflection tries to compensate differences.
+Use `-sync=false` command line flag to disable this optimization and make Reflection request the whole torrents list each time.
+* Due to the way the qBittorrent's API was designed, some requests can be quite slow.
+Reflection caches those requests, so things work noticeably faster.
+Most of the time you won't notice an existence of the cache.
+By default, the cache timeout is set to 15 seconds.
+Use `-cache-timeout seconds` to tune the timeout.
+If set to 0, the cache is disabled.

 ## Usage: